Maugham History, Family Crest & Coats of Arms

 The surname Maugham was first found in Cornwall at St. Mawgan in Pydar or Mawgan.
 St. Mawgan claims its name from Mawgan, a Brythonic saint who flourished in the 5th or 6th century.
 Little is known about the saint and many believe that the saint is one in the same as Meugan who was listed as a saint about the same time in Wales.
 As far as the place name is concerned, the earliest record of the place was as "Sanctus Mawan" in the Domesday Book of 1086.
 St Mawgan Monastery was an ancient monastery located here and was known to have been well established by the time of the Conquest.
 Mawgan-in-Meneage is a civil parish also found in Cornwall.

-Important Dates for the Maugham family
+Early History of the Maugham family

 This web page shows only a small excerpt of our Maugham research.
 Another 65 words (5 lines of text) are included under the topic Early Maugham History in all our PDF Extended History products and printed products wherever possible.